 Clip may not be representative of the blu-ray version

-So that’s my My Darling Clementine blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my My Darling Clementine blu-ray review, if you have any thoughts on this film you can leave a comment on our Facebook page.

 Summary: My Darling Clementine (1946) Blu-ray Review